Asthag29/MNIST_CONVOLUTION2D/README.md

 This plot shows:

-- Number of misclassified samples in each test batch
+- misclassified samples in test batch

-**Purpose:**

-- Identify batches where the model struggles
-- Understand the distribution of prediction errors

 ---